 Restrictions on CivicSpark Fellow Activities

 CivicSpark is an AmeriCorps program.
 Fellows can only work on service outlined in performance measures approved by AmeriCorps.
-These performance measures define how CivicSpark will provide service to local governments and organizations by: conducting assessments; implementing planning, researching or implementing projects; engaging volunteers; and transferring knowledge to local government staff.
+These performance measures define how CivicSpark will provide service to local governments and community organizations by: conducting assessments; implementing planning, researching or implementing projects; engaging volunteers; and transferring knowledge to staff and key stakeholders of the sponsoring host site.

-• Capacity Building for Local Governments – Fellows’ direct service hours should be spent building capacity for local government beneficiaries to address their resiliency needs as defined during the project startup.
-Fellows will address these needs by assisting the local government beneficiary to develop or implement projects that they would otherwise not be able to complete.
+• Capacity Building – Fellows’ direct service hours should be spent building capacity for local government and/or community organization beneficiaries to address their local needs and priorities as defined during the project startup.
+Fellows will address these needs and priorities by assisting the project beneficiary to develop or implement projects that they would otherwise not be able to complete.

-• Volunteer Engagement – All Fellows should have the opportunity to build further capacity for local governments by engaging, recruiting, and supporting volunteers.
-Volunteers may be engaged as either one-time volunteers (e.g. – volunteers to assist for a specific event such as Earth Day or service activities) or as on-going volunteers such as interns).
+• Volunteer Engagement – All Fellows should have the opportunity to build further capacity by engaging, recruiting, and supporting volunteers.
+Volunteers may be engaged as either one-time volunteers or as on-going volunteers.

 • Training and Professional Development for Fellows – Fellows can spend up to 20% of their service year (340 of their 1700 total hours) on training.
-Training includes the 1-week intensive orientation at the start of the service year, mid-year gathering, continued monthly trainings, and professional development and networking opportunities.
-Training hours ensure that Fellows have the training and tools they need to succeed in their sustainability work.
+Training includes orientation at the start of the service year, a mid-year symposium, continued monthly trainings, and professional development and networking opportunities.
+Training hours ensure that Fellows have the training and tools they need to succeed in their project work.

-The majority of the work provided by CivicSpark to local governments via direct service only involves the first two measures (Capacity Building and Volunteer Engagement).
+The majority of the work provided by CivicSpark fellows at their host sites only involves the first two measures (Capacity Building and Volunteer Engagement).
 The third measure is predominantly met through training and professional development activities provided to the Fellows by CivicSpark.
-Some activities that occur while working with local government beneficiaries or other project partners may be considered training and professional development, such as networking events and trainings conducted by or attended in partnership with the local government beneficiary.
+Some activities that occur while working with partner host sites, project beneficiaries or other project partners may be considered training and professional development, such as networking events and trainings conducted by or attended in partnership with the partner host site.

 1. Raise funds for living allowances or for an organization’s general (as opposed to project) operating expenses or endowment;